 Even if you’re not reading the same book, just finding others with the same taste can help you find new books.
 Follow a few people on Goodreads who rated books you love highly, and see what other books they’ve loved.
 Check out some book bloggers who seem to blog about the genres you like–they will always have new recommendations for you.

 Spending a little time with others who are excited about books (either in person or online) will help keep you excited about books.
 Pretty soon your TBR (to-be-read) list will be exploding.

-What are your best tips for people who want to get back into reading, or for current readers who want to read more books?
+What are your best tips for people who want to enjoy reading, or for current readers who want to read more books?

 If you’re someone who wants to read more, what are your biggest struggles?
 Let us help you!

 Wow!
 Just, wow!
 Fantastic post, Allison.
 You shared such amazing tips.
 These could help so many people get back in the habit of reading.
 Especially love the audiobook tips.
 (I’ve successfully convinced my son that audiobooks aren’t cheating and now he always has one going and asks me regularly for recommendations.
 Love that!)